Analyzing Gambits with Modern Chess Engines: The Ultimate Guide

 Previously considered dubious

-Albin Countergambit (1.d4 d5 2.c4 e5)
+- Albin Countergambit (1. d4 d5 2. c4 e5)

-Modern engines find resources for Black
+Latest engines are finding resources for Black

 Became more respectable